 [Full disclosure: I am both a Windows and Mac user, and have both Operating Systems installed on my machines.
 I am endeavoring to remain as unbiased as possible]

-Let’s do a quick comparison between the two and see what’s what.
+Let’s do a quick comparison between the two and see their main advantages and disadvantages.

 |User Experience||Windows has a neat, effective, and familiar user interface.
 It certainly gets the job done and isn’t lacking anywhere.
 But it is utilitarian and not necessarily intuitive.||The macOS is the user experience king.
 The interface is superbly designed, and after a very small initial learning curve, a Mac becomes extremely easy to use – which is probably why users rarely tend to leave their Macs.||MacOS|

 |Reliability||Depending on the hardware configuration and the software being used, Windows can be somewhat iffy unless you know your way around it – which you probably do if you’re a photoshop expert.
 Still, with no control over hardware, reliability isn’t Windows’ domain.||Since Apple makes both their hardware and software, the two complement each other very well.
 As a result, Apple computers are some of the most reliable devices around.
 They rarely freeze or hang.||MacOS|

 |Upgradeability||The undisputed king of upgradability.
 With the option of building a PC yourself from the ground up, Windows machines can offer the ultimate future-proof upgradeability.
 That’s not to say hard-wired machines don’t exist, but you’re not limited to them.||Depending on the model, Mac computers offer varying degrees of upgradeability.
 Older MacBook Pros would allow users to upgrade both the HDD as well as RAM, but the latest line of computers have both these components soldered on to the motherboard – meaning zero upgradeability||Windows|